 A good way to learn is to make a useful thing with whatever you’re trying to learn.

-I could buy a subscription (if you want a recommendation, comment below and I’ll link you).
+I could buy a subscription.
 My partner is a nomad and they tend to use wifi where they can get it.
 I recommended they use a subscription service, which I’ve used before, to get started with minimum fuss.

 But needing a VPN was a great reason to try out OpenVPN!
 So, we’re going to learn how to ssh into a server and copy files off of it, by setting up our own VPN.
 I do my best to be transparent and explain what’s going on, but I encourage you to search if you want to dig deeper!
 Spend about 15 minutes skimming the guide to get an idea of what it will ask of you.